w3c/ColorWeb-CG/hdr_html_canvas_element.md

 The conversion from color space A to color space B is performed according to the following steps:

 * apply the inverse transfer function of color space A
+* apply any linear light scaling to correctly map the level of perceived diffuse white level in to color space B
 * convert to the connection space by multiplying by the connection matrix of color space A
 * convert to color space B by multiplying by by the inverse of the connection matrix of color space B
 * apply the transfer function of color space B